Open Banking and use in tenant referencing

 Key areas of concern

-Open Banking cannot confirm or distnguish in the following areas:-
+Open Banking includes and cannot confirm or distinguish in the following areas:-

 • the type of income stream - employed, fixed term contractor/temp worker or self employed